 I actually recommend against purchasing a Titan for most users--even with modification, the stock coolers run hot, and they carry very little tangible benefit for gaming, which is what most people use their GPUs for.
 Furthermore, older, more-affordably-priced Titans, like the Titan Xp, don't have ray-tracing hardware, though this doesn't affect me.
 Also, since Nvidia ships most Titans with an inadequate stock cooler similar to this, they will run very hot without modification.
 I plan to watercool mine, which will significantly reduce temperatures.

-I regularly post photos here!
+I regularly post photos on this page!
 Please feel free to revisit this page every few weeks or so, and you'll probably see something new each time.